-- Paint Smocks are optional.
-Some children find them uncomfortable and will choose not to paint if required to wear one.
-Since painting and creating are such critical components of our program, we never want to discourage young artists and will not force a child to wear one. - Clothing should be washable.
-While we use "washable" markers and paint-- all are not TRULY washable.
-Some of the colors will wash out and others, particularly those with red, will leave a faded stain.
-Resist the urge to send your child in designer clothing on all days except picture and party days.
-On those days, we promise not to engage in painting and other messy projects. - Shoes must be safe.
-Please send your child in tennis shoes or rubber soled shoes with a heel strap so that he/she can run and climb safely.
-Much of the fun at preschool involves movement and we don't want your child to feel inhibited or unsafe.
+- Paint Smocks are optional. - Clothing should be washable. - Shoes must be safe.
+Please send your child in tennis shoes or rubber soled shoes with a heel strap so that they can run and climb safely.
 Flip-flops and sandals that do not have a heel strap on are not allowed. - Remember to label any loose items of clothing such as hats, jackets, sweaters, etc. so we can keep track of your child's clothing.
 It is also smart to label lunchboxes, water bottles, and rest time accessories.
 If you are missing an item, you can check the Lost and Found.